shivamk1075/Ranking-YT-tutorials/README.md

 ### Using NLP and sentiment analysis to score YouTube tutorials by the quality of their audience reception

 _A modular, end-to-end pipeline combining transformer models and classical ML to surface the best tutorials on any topic.
-By [Your Name]_
+By Shivam_

 Finding a **good tutorial on YouTube** is harder than it should be.
 View counts and likes are gameable, thumbnails are misleading, and the algorithm optimizes for engagement — not educational quality.
 But **comments don't lie**.
 Viewers who genuinely learn something say so.
 Viewers who waste 20 minutes say that too.